 What does non-owner SR-22 insurance cover?

-Some believe this policy type is the magic bullet of coverage; it’s not.
-A non-owner policy only covers liability up to the limits purchased, which is usually secondary to the auto insurance policy of the actual car owner.
-So, if you borrow a friend’s car to drive, the car owner’s policy will be primary.
+Typically, this policy covers liability up to the limits purchased and is secondary to the auto insurance policy of the vehicle’s owner.
+For example, if you borrow and drive a friend’s car, their policy will be primary.

 A non-owner SR-22 insurance policy will typically include the following:

-Depending upon the state in which you live and the car insurance company you’re using, you may also be able to include on the policy other types of car insurance coverage, including:
+Depending which state you live in and the car insurance company you’re using, you may also be able to include on the policy other types of car insurance coverage, including:

 What is not covered under a non-owner SR-22 insurance policy?